Sanford I. Weill: Philanthropy

-In 1997, Weill received the Golden Plate Award of the American Academy of Achievement.
-His Golden Plate was presented by Awards Council member General Colin Powell.

-In September 2006, Joan and Sanford Weill Hall was dedicated at the University of Michigan.
-The building is home to the Gerald R. Ford School of Public Policy.
-Weill donated $5 million towards the construction of the building and an additional $3 million to endow the position of the dean of the school.
+In September 2006, Joan and Sanford Weill Hall was dedicated at the University of Michigan at Ann Arbor, Michigan.
+The building is home to the Gerald R. Ford School of Public Policy, named for Gerald R. Ford (1913–2006, served 1974–1977), as the 38th President of the United States, at President Ford's alma mater and shortly after his death.
+Weill donated $5 million towards the construction of the Ford Public Policy School building and an additional $3 million to endow the position of the academic dean of the U.M.
+Ford School.

-Joan and Sanford Weill have been co-chairs, of the annual "Louis Marshall Award Dinner", for most of the past decade (2000–2010).
+Joan and Sanford Weill have been co-chairs, of the annual "Louis Marshall Award Dinner", from 2000 to 2010.

-In 2002, the Joan Weill Adirondack Library and Joan Weill Student Center were dedicated at Paul Smith's College.
+In 2002, the Joan Weill Adirondack Library and Joan Weill Student Center were dedicated at the Paul Smith's College in the small hamlet / village of Paul Smiths, New York, (near the larger town of Brighton in Franklin County of the Adirondacks Mountains region of northern Upstate New York), where she was a trustee.

 The Weills are recipients of the 2009 Carnegie Medal of Philanthropy Award.
 Sanford I. Weill was the 2015 recipient of the Carnegie Hall Medal of Excellence.

 In 2010, the Weills bought a 362-acre estate in Sonoma County, California.
-In March 2011, the Weills announced a $12 million gift to Sonoma State University, providing the funds to complete the Donald and Maureen Green Music Center concert hall for a fall 2012 opening.
-The facility, inspired by Seiji Ozawa Hall at Tanglewood, has been named the Joan and Sanford I. Weill Hall.
+In March 2011, the Weills announced a $12 million gift to nearby Sonoma State University, providing the funds to complete the Donald and Maureen Green Music Center concert hall for a fall 2012 opening.
+The facility, inspired / influenced by the previous similar designed Seiji Ozawa Hall at Tanglewood, the famous music venue and music festival performance center (and the summer home of the Boston Symphony Orchestra since 1937), near the towns of Lenox / Stockbridge of Berkshire County in the Berkshire Hills of Western Massachusetts, The matching Green Music Center pavilion in California has been named the Joan and Sanford I. Weill Hall.
 "We love to be involved in the communities where we spend time," Sandy Weill commented to an interviewer.